 Blythedoll Pyrite

 This is an artist doll, by Blythedoll, called Pyrite.
 There are only 5 Pyrites in all the world.
 She had some SERIOUS problems starting out, including a popping belly joint, broken locking knees, ill-fitting joints, rough-sanded joints and bubbles in the face as well as other places.
 I spent a lot of time carving, sanding, doing finishing sanding, in order to get her into shape.
-Once I was all done though, I fell really in love with her and decided to keep her for myself.

 Elfdoll June